 What You’ll Do

-- Set up better systems for how we collect feedback from our existing design partners.
+- Set up better systems for how we collect feedback from users.

 - Distill common trends in how people are using Tilt, and using those insights, anticipate how people could use Tilt in the future.